JannikStreek/Cloud-Multiple-Tiers-Simulation/README.md

 Getting started: Using the provided simulator as a jar
 -------------
-The most convenient way to get started, is to just use the provided jar.
-To do so, change to the folder where you checked out the project, and start the jar via: java -jar xy.jar
+The most convenient way to get started, is to just use the provided jar in the main folder.
+To do so, change to the folder where you checked out the project, and start the jar via: java -jar CloudMultiSim.jar
 A window will appear.
 Now you can adjust your settings, put certain models inside the simulation etc.
 Hit the start button, to finally start the simulation.
 Via the graph tab, you can get a live feedback of your provided models.